-All new employees shall be considered probationary for three (3) months from their last date of hire.
-The probationary period may be extended up to six (6) months when recommended by the department head and approved by the Division Director and Director of Human Resources prior to the end of the original three (3) month period.
+All new employees shall be considered probationary for six (6) months from their last date of hire.
 During such probationary period, employees may be discharged without constituting a breach of this Memorandum.
 At the end of the probationary period, employees shall be placed on the seniority list as of the first day of last employment.